redpesk-common/canbus-binding/docs/2-Installation.md

 $ cp $WD/can-config-generator/build/configuration-generated.cpp src/
 ```

+### Installation using *make install*

-With an AGL SDK environment correctly configured and **sourced**, I suggest you to set the TARGET variable in the root CMakeLists.txt file if you have an AGL target already running in your network.
+With an AGL SDK environment correctly configured and **sourced**, I suggest you to set the TARGET variable in the CMakeLists.txt file located under _src_ directory if you have an AGL target already running in your network.

 Then you can directly build and install the binding and source directory on your target system.